PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Spring Creek Fishing (March-May)

 Where: Target the first deep bend upstream from the main lake.
 Bass stage here before moving to spawning flats.
+Focus on hard cover that holds heat – rocks, timber, and concrete structures warm faster than mud.

 What: Slow-moving baits rule.
 Drag a jig or Texas rig along the bottom.
 When water hits 60°F, switch to moving baits like spinnerbaits.
+The prespawn bass are aggressive but still cold – your presentation needs to be deliberate.

 Hot Tip: After a warm rain, creek mouths turn on fire.
 Fresh water pulls baitfish in, and bass follow.
+The stain from runoff actually helps your presentation by reducing visibility.

 Summer Creek Fishing (June-August)

 Summer separates creek experts from wannabes.
 When lake temps push 85°F, creek springs and shade become bass magnets.
+Finding those cooler water sources is the difference between a great day and a skunk.

 Midday: Target the deepest, shadiest holes.
 Flip plastics tight to cover and hold on.
+Bass will be stacked in the coolest available water.

 Best Summer Lures: